X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Experiments

-We selected three models as our backbones for the training experiment: DeepSeek-R1-1.5B-Distill, GLM-4.1V-9B-Thinking, and Qwen3-14B-Thinking.
+\textbf{Implementation Details.} We selected three models as our backbones for the training experiment: DeepSeek-R1-1.5B-Distill, GLM-4.1V-9B-Thinking, and Qwen3-14B-Thinking.
 We conducted all fine-tuning experiments using the LLaMA-Factory framework.
 To ensure a fair comparison, we maintained a unified hyperparameter configuration across all backbones.
 The models were fine-tuned using LoRA for parameter efficiency.
 Training was performed for 30 epochs using the AdamW optimizer with an initial learning rate of 5e-5 and a cosine learning rate scheduler.
 We utilized BF16 precision to optimize computational throughput and stability.
 Given the memory-intensive nature of CoT training, we employed a gradient accumulation strategy.
-We set the per-device batch size to 4 and accumulated gradients over 8 steps, resulting in an effective global batch size of 16.
+We set the per-device batch size to 4 and accumulated gradients over 8 steps.
 A maximum gradient norm of 1.0 was applied for gradient clipping.
 All experiments were conducted on NVIDIA RTX 6000 Ada Generation GPUs (48GB VRAM).
 The software environment was configured with CUDA 12.4 and PyTorch 2.9.1.